openmpf/openmpf-components/python/AzureFormDetection/README.md

 -  `PAGE_RANGE` : Species the page range for the detected custom form.
 Currently, business cards and receipts must be restricted to single-pages (i.e. each receipt or card must appear in one page, not across multiple pages).
--  `DOCUMENT_RESULT_INDEX`: Each detected form track will be organized based on its index from the ACS `documentResults` output.
+-  `DOCUMENT_RESULT_INDEX`: Each detected form track will be organized based on its index from the ACS `documentResults` output, starting from 1.
 -  `DOCUMENT_JSON_FIELDS`: Contains a JSON-formatted dictionary of various custom form fields.
 Details on custom form, business card, and receipt fields can be found at https://westcentralus.dev.cognitive.microsoft.com/docs/services/form-recognizer-api-v2-1-preview-1/operations/GetAnalyzeFormResult.